usnistgov/optbayesexpt/_sources/manual_tour.rst.txt

 uncertainties include the mean of the variance as a model of experimental noise.

-In the deoniminator, the cost of a potential experiment may depend on settings, or predicted value or distance to the next setting.
+In the denominator, the cost of a potential experiment may depend on settings, or predicted value or distance to the next setting.
 There are many possibilities.
 In ``OptBayesExpt`` the cost is constant by default but customized cost models can be programmed into child classes.